National mandatory vaccination

 · Standard vaccination time

-√ Vaccination recommended at 0, 1, and 6 months after birth.
+√ Three doses are to be administered at 0, 1, and 6 months after birth.

-√ However, if the hereditary antigen (HBsAg) is positive or if test results are unknown, vaccination is recommended as follows.
+√ However, if the maternal hepatitis B surface antigen (HBsAg) test result is positive or unknown, vaccination is to be administered as follows.

 √ If the hereditary antigen (HBsAg) is positive: Recommended for the primary inoculation of immunoglobulin (HBIG) and hepatitis B be performed in different areas promptly after birth (within 12 hours of birth).
 The second and tertiary inoculations to be performed 1 month and 6 months after birth, respectively